reorg/pg_repack/doc/pg_repack_jp.rst

-    -k, --no-superuser-check      skip superuser checks in client -C, --exclude-extension       don't repack tables which belong to specific extension -F, --error-on-invalid-index  don't repack when invalid index is found
+    -k, --no-superuser-check      skip superuser checks in client -C, --exclude-extension       don't repack tables which belong to specific extension -F, --error-on-invalid-index  don't repack when invalid index is found --switch-threshold        switch tables when that many tuples are left to catchup

   Connection options:
     -d, --dbname=DBNAME           database to connect